 Postpartum Depression Kenya (abbreviated PPDKenya) is a registered community-based organization in Kiambu County.
 It was formed to create awareness and reduce the stigma linked to Postpartum Depression (PPD) and other perinatal mood disorders, as well as offer psychosocial support for affected moms and their families.

-PPDKenya was formed by persons who have lived with Postpartum Depression, counseling psychologists as well as individuals who are passionate about maternal mental health.
+PPDKenya was formed by persons who have lived with Postpartum Depression, mental healthcare providers as well as individuals who are passionate about maternal mental health.
 This team is fueled by the passion to sensitize the community on maternal mental illness and help make a difference.

 Why Postpartum depression